bsml320/ImmuneApp/README.md

 cd ImmuneApp/
 tar -zxvf gibbscluster-2.0f.Linux.tar.gz
 ```
 ### Once the file is unzipped, the user gets the gibbscluster-2.0 software.
-Modify line 14 of the "gibbscluster" file in the directory of gibbscluster-2.0  - Set FULL PATH to the GibbsCluster 2.0 directory (mandatory).
+Modify line 14 of the “gibbscluster” file in the gibbscluster-2.0 directory to the full path gibbscluster-2.0 software - Set FULL PATH to the GibbsCluster 2.0 directory (mandatory).
-### Finally, please modify the “GIBBSCLUSTER” parameter in line 555 of the file “ImmuneApp_immunopeptidomics_analysis.py” to the full path of gibbscluster execution file.

 # Usage
 ### ImmuneApp provides three services: prediction of antigen presentation, scoring for neoepitope immunogenicity, and immunopeptidomics analysis, with enhanced precision.